-Students who film a fight at school and promote the video online may be disciplined under both policies as the administrator deems appropriate.
+Students who film a fight at school and promote the video online or on Social Media may be disciplined under both policies as the administrator deems appropriate.

 Any student who engages in a fight may be subject to review and/or fine by the District Attorney's Office.